Hardcover edition, 2012.

 People, Places, and Material Things: Historical Archaeology of Albany, New York.
 New York State Museum Bulletin 499 by Charles L. Fisher

-La Salle's Shipwreck and Sailor
+La Salle's Shipwreck

 From a Watery Grave: The Discovery and Excavation of La Salle's Shipwreck, La Belle by James E. Bruseth